Icinga/icinga2/doc/16-troubleshooting.md

 ** The other nodes receive the configuration into `/var/lib/icinga2/api/zones/`.
 * The `icinga2.log` log file in `/var/log/icinga2` will indicate whether this ApiListener [accepts config](13-distributed-monitoring-ha.md#zone-config-sync-permissions), or not.

+Verify the object's [version](6-object-types.md#object-types) attribute on all nodes to check whether the config update and reload was succesful or not.

 ### <a id="troubleshooting-cluster-check-results"></a> Cluster Troubleshooting Overdue Check Results